Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 – Dr. Marnix E. Heersink

-The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship has launched a Master of Biomedical Innovation program, and welcomed the inaugural cohort in September 2023.
-The Heersink School will be based in the Michael G. DeGroote Centre for Learning and Discovery and will utilize space in The Clinic, which is located in the Health Sciences Library within the McMaster University Medical Centre.
+The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship launched a Master of Biomedical Innovation program, and welcomed the inaugural cohort in September 2023.
+The Heersink School is based in the Michael G. DeGroote Centre for Learning and Discovery and will utilize space in The Clinic, which is located in the Health Sciences Library within the McMaster University Medical Centre.

 McMaster University and The University of Alabama at Birmingham (UAB) are connected through the generosity of Alabama-based philanthropists Dr. Marnix E. Heersink and his wife, Mary Heersink.
 The Heersinks’ multimillion-dollar gifts to McMaster and UAB are fuelling health innovation and commercialization hubs through the Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship at McMaster and the UAB Marnix E. Heersink Institute for Biomedical Innovation.